NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 :ref:`Model Alignment by SteerLM 2.0 Method <model-aligner-steerlm2>`
    SteerLM 2.0 is an extension to SteerLM method that introduces an iterative training procedure to explicitly enforce the generated responses to follow the desired attribute distribution.

-:ref:`Model Alignment by DPO, RPO and IPO <model-aligner-dpo>` DPO, RPO, and IPO are simpler alignment methods compared to RLHF.
-DPO introduces a novel parameterization of the reward model in RLHF, which allows us to extract the corresponding optimal policy.
-Similarly, RPO and IPO provide alternative parameterizations or optimization strategies, each contributing unique approaches to refining model alignment.

 :ref:`Model Alignment by Rejection Sampling (RS) <model-aligner-rs>` RS is a simple online alignment algorithm.
 In RS, the policy model generates several responses.
 These responses are assigned a score by the reward model, and the highest scoring responses are used for SFT.